Digital Citizenship - JSS one Note

 The "THINK" Rule: Before you post, ask: Is it True?
 Helpful?
 Inspiring?
 Necessary?
 Kind?

 Everything you do online leaves a permanent trail.
-Photos, comments, and likes can be seen by future universities or employers.
 "The Internet never forgets."
+This footprint can affect your admission into universities abroad or in Nigeria.

 5. Digital Health & Wellness